ramlot/blog/_posts/2020-02-16-containers.md

 ---
 layout:      post
-title:       Containers
 date:        2019-06-05 10:40:00 +0000
-tags:        container docker cri-o containerd runc CRI OCI CNI gvisor
-desc:        What are containers and how do they work?
+title:       Containers, what is a container and how do they work?
 description: Container workloads, how does docker internally work?
 How-to interpret the variety of container standards, specifications and interfaces.
 How do servers run containerized workloads?
 Benefits of installing containers vs virtual machines.
+tags:        container docker cri-o containerd runc CRI OCI CNI gvisor
+h1_title:    Containers
+h2_desc:     What are containers and how do they work?
 image:       /assets/image/containers-thumbnail.png
 author:      tramlot
 social: